 The Universal Declaration of Human Rights (UDHR)71 was initially a non-binding declaration of the UN General Assembly.
-Many international law scholars are now of the view that "[t]he provisions of the Universal Declaration of Human Rights are for the most part considered declarative of customary international law".72 Most scholars and jurists acknowledge that some parts of the UDHR have the status of customary international law, such as the UDHR's articles on the right to life (Article 3), which prohibits genocide and mass killings, and the prohibitions against slavery (Article 4), torture (Article 5), prolonged arbitrary imprisonment (Articles 9, 10, 11), and systematic racial discrimination (Article 2).
+Many international law scholars are now of the view that "[t]he provisions of the Universal Declaration of Human Rights are for the most part considered declarative of customary international law".72 In particular, most scholars and jurists acknowledge the customary international law status of the UDHR's articles on the right to life (Article 3), which prohibits genocide and mass killings, and the prohibitions against slavery (Article 4), torture (Article 5), prolonged arbitrary imprisonment (Articles 9, 10, 11), and systematic racial discrimination (Article 2).

-The UDHR is premised on the necessity of human rights being protected by the rule of law.
-The relevance to Canada's obligations to provide legal aid are provisions guaranteeing the right to equality and non-discrimination, the right to a fair trial and to an effective remedy for breach of fundamental rights.
+The UDHR is premised on the necessity of human rights being protected by the rule of law.73 Of relevance to Canada's obligations to provide legal aid are provisions guaranteeing the right to